gdgfresno/GoogleTrip2018/_posts/2018-05-20-casa_de_fruta.markdown

 youtube_id: NIISE3VGIDQ
 description: Stopping by Casa de Fruta before the Pacheco pass
 ---
 Stopping by Casa de Fruta before the Pacheco pass.
-I don't have a 360 still photo of this, so I include another fphoto of the crowd during de-briefing.
+I don't have a 360 still photo of this, so I include another photo of the crowd during de-briefing.